stronnag/inav-follow-me/README.md

 )
 /* End of user preferences */
 ```
-If the configuration is changed, it is necessary to rebuild the firmware.
+If the configuration is changed, it is necessary to rebuild / reflash the firmware.

 ## Pico Hardware Connections